tannerwheeler/math4610/README.md

 # math4610
-Homework, Material, and Software Manuel for Math 4610
+Homework, Material, and Software Manual for Math 4610